brennx0r/conference-abstracts/jsconf-hawaii/js-project-security-tooling.md

-# Improving Project Security in CI/CD
+# Improving Project Security in Your CI Pipeline
 ## Description
 Security scanning in a project pipeline is almost always one of the last things that is considered and added by organizations, large and small.
 Why?
 Because it's viewed that incorporation of appsec tooling into a CI pipeline is either expensive or difficult - cost of tooling, time spent in a sprint to add the tooling, and so on.
 I'm here to help assure you that adding low-cost (or no-cost!) tools can be approachable and doable to ensure greater security in your application.